 Since parents, grandparents, and adult guardians have long been encouraged to attend with their kids, we now include them in our sessions!
 Look for these ticketing categories during sign up!

 OUR FRIENDS AT SEATTLE CODERDOJO

 We modeled many aspects of our initial coderdojo after our friends at Seattle CoderDojo, and thank them for their advice.
-They are the Washington State pioneers.
+Although no longer in operation, for many years they were the Washington State pioneers.